(A chapter of Akayama DanJay.)

 Dan bit his fingertips, scrolling through LuLu’s on his phone.
 Jay nodded and swallowed.
 “Is the initiation still, uh, ready to go?”

 “If Faith is dead, then for whom?” asked Jango.
-Then his eyes opened so wide Jay saw the whole white and black of his irises.
+Then his eyes opened so wide Jay saw the whole black and white of his iris and cataract.
 “Are you requesting—“

 “No, no,” denied Jay.
 “I’d never invite myself into your monastery.
 But Dan studies religions!
 We hoped to research the islands for his thesis.
 Could you show us the materials and procedures of a Sheridanian initiation?”